 Old windows in particular, as thermal bridges, often lead to considerable heat losses, which results in increased heating costs.
 These heat losses can be reduced by installing multilayer insulating glass windows.
 The high level of thermal protection of insulating glass is mainly due to the noble gas that is located in the space between the insulating glass panes.
 In addition, the window panes reflect the heat radiation, which prevents further heat loss.
 In addition to the pane, the frame also plays an important role.

 This should have the same thermal resistance as the window sash itself.
 For ecological reasons, the use of tropical wood should be avoided.
 Modern windows not only help to reduce heat loss, but can also help to generate heat.

-In winter, large south-facing windows can be used to generate heat when the sunshine is favorable.
-In summer, on the other hand, these large window areas can possibly overheat the rooms, which means that sun protection, ventilation or air conditioning are necessary.
+In winter, large south-facing windows can be used to generate heat when the sunlight is favorable.
+In summer, on the other hand, these large window areas can possibly overheat the rooms, which means that sun protection, ventilation or air conditioning is necessary.
 Such interactions must be taken into account both when planning a new building and when renovating an old building.

 Heating with renewable energies